Open Repository and Digital Preservation Services

 The Libraries support the long-term preservation and accessibility of digital material, whether born-digital or digitized, by utilizing two distinct systems: Rosetta and the ORB.

-The department of Digital Initiatives and Resource Discovery oversees the selection, creation, delivery, and preservation of digital collections.
 The ORB supports both self-deposit and mediated deposit via the digital scholarship librarian.
 All self-deposited work will be assessed for Binghamton University affiliation and copyright compliance before it is posted.
-Any questions about depositing content into the ORB can be addressed to: email@example.com.
+To learn more about the ORB see the Open Repositories and Digital Preservation FAQ.